yuk7/ArchWSL/README.md

 #### 1. [Download](https://github.com/yuk7/ArchWSL/releases/latest) installer zip

 #### 2. Extract all files in zip file to same directory
+Please extract to a folder that has write permission.
+For example 'Program Files' can not be used.

 #### 3.Run Arch.exe to Extract rootfs and Register to WSL
 Exe filename is using to the instance name to register.